My Counselling Service

 FAQs

 • I offer a free 15-minute initial consultation, giving you the opportunity to talk about what you are hoping to achieve from counselling and to see whether I am the right fit for you.
-There is no obligation to continue afterwards with me as your therapist unless you are happy to do so.
+There is no obligation to continue afterwards unless you feel comfortable moving forward.

-I am also happy to book blocks of 6 sessions for £225 if you prefer.
+If you prefer, I am also happy to offer blocks of 6 sessions for £225 (plus any applicable room or travel charges).

-Concessions can be discussed – please ask during your initial assessment.
+Concessions can be discussed during your initial assessment — please feel free to ask.

 • I understand that life happens and sometimes there will be times when you will need to cancel or reschedule your appointments.